Hosting is one of the most important features of a website. And people rarely give it the attention it deserves.

 No matter how well-designed your website is, or how it is chocked full of great content, having an unreliable host is bad news.

-Kinsta is one of the many WordPress hosts that has come into the industry with features that promise to solve the common challenges website owners face: downtime, high load time, and others.
+It is one of the many WordPress hosts that has come into the industry with features that promise to solve the common challenges website owners and developers face: downtime because of peak traffic, high load time, security risks, and others.

 The primary benefit of hosting on the cloud is that it allows rapid deployment of computing resources, high speed, high performance, and reliability.

 On VPS or a dedicated server, your website is on a single server.
 If anything happens (which usually does sooner or later) to the server, your website goes down until the situation is resolved.

 However, your website is quickly moved to another server if such a situation occurs on cloud hosting.
 It allows your site to stay up no matter what.